realzhengyiming/simplify_llm_api/README_EN.md

 If you find this simple project helpful, please give it a star!🤗

 ## Introduction
+This project is a minimal model independent API assembled from simple fastapi and direct huggingface.
 This is an extremely simple API interface for llm-like language models, providing three simple interfaces.

 ### Core model API interface